isaacnmm/pestpolicy-hugo2XX/content/posts/scabies-vs-bed-bugs/index.md

 ###  3.**Symptoms**

-**Bedbug**
-- Red, Itchy Bites.
-You will experience a strong feeling of itchiness, irritation, and scratching them can lead to bleeding.
-- The appearance of red welts in the zigzag line is also a key sign of their presence.
-- Uncomfortable nights could be another sign of bedbug infestation given they are most active at night when humans are with them sleeping.
+**Bedbug** - Red, Itchy Bites.
+You will experience a strong feeling of itchiness, irritation, and scratching them can lead to bleeding. - The appearance of red welts in the zigzag line is also a key sign of their presence. - Uncomfortable nights could be another sign of bedbug infestation given they are most active at night when humans are with them sleeping.

-- Arms and shoulders, which are usually most exposed during the night, will have marks
-- they'll hide in bed frames, old furniture or crevices, and cracks. (forms after prolonged itching and scratching)
-- You will smell strong; unpleasant must odor almost similar to that of a wet towel when getting close to the bedbugs. **Scabies**
-- Intense itching is the main symptom.
+- Arms and shoulders, which are usually most exposed during the night, will have marks - they'll hide in bed frames, old furniture or crevices, and cracks. (forms after prolonged itching and scratching) - You will smell strong; unpleasant must odor almost similar to that of a wet towel when getting close to the bedbugs. **Scabies** - Intense itching is the main symptom.

 It is characterized by a red rash that looks like tiny red bumps on close examination.

-- The itchy feeling is more intense in warmer areas like in between your fingers, wrists, armpits, breasts, among others.
-- Scabies bites appear in a line and start to show after two to six weeks after infestation.
+- The itchy feeling is more intense in warmer areas like in between your fingers, wrists, armpits, breasts, among others. - Scabies bites appear in a line and start to show after two to six weeks after infestation.

 ###  3**.
 Where they Breed**

 *Scabies*: they burrow into our skin, ensuring safety as you can't scratch or squash them. *Bedbugs*: Live inside your bed or bedding.
 Bedbugs cannot live on you, given they are too big and would easily fall off.
-Their legs also won't grip into skin
-- tight enough, leaving them vulnerable.
+Their legs also won't grip into skin-tight enough, leaving them vulnerable.
 They, therefore, stay underneath the mattress or other places within the bedding.

 However, scabies mites can burrow beneath our top skin, making it safe because we can't quickly get them out.